 “Pillow talk?”
 “Gotta get up early… Office meeting”

 The situations are endless and solutions, nowhere in sight.
 Where to go?
 Who to approach?
 What to talk about?
 The guilt of not being good enough, the shame of not being enough.
 The fear of opening up to strangers.
 Washing dirty linen in public.
 But the situation is changing.
 People are opening up.

 Society has started accepting, although reluctantly, that there is a sexual side to relationships and all may not be hunky dory.

 When they come to professionals, it’s the start of a very fragile bond, that requires very careful, sensitive and sometimes difficult handling.
 Slowly, under the guise of jokes and tears, anger and blame, doubt and guilt and shame, with broken words or a torrent, the story emerges.
 They speak, we listen.
 They pause, we wait.
 They break down, we support.
 They become candid, we encourage.
 They relax.
 The bond becomes stronger.

 Then come the questions.
 We are happy.
 Not because we know all the answers, we don’t.
 But because now we can start looking for them, together.
 We go to the basics, anatomy (what is it), physiology (how it works), the physical and psychological chemistry.
 And somewhere in the discussion, the answers start coming.
-Realisations hit us.
+Realizations hit us.
 Patterns emerge.
 Muddled emotions become clear.
-They start to understand themselves and endeavour to understand their partner.
+They start to understand themselves and endeavor to understand their partner.
 And they are ready for action.

 Sexual therapy takes a lot of time, patience and perseverance.
 There are no miraculous results.
 There’s a lot of work involved.
 Exercises, techniques, homework, trials, errors, failures.
 Some success in the end.
 We teach them, they teach us.
 Then more work, encouragement, motivation, some setbacks, more progress.
 Though not visible from outside, a lot changes within the relationship.